1,000+ Opportunities

 Contact Krista Williams at krista@centrefoundation. org if you have any questions about your grant program or accessing your organization’s account.
 Review 2026 Centre PACT Guidelines and Questions

-Based on current listing details, eligibility includes: IRS 501(c)(3) public charities, schools, or government entities operating in Centre County, PA that support youth programs in Basic Needs Access, Education Access, Health and Wellness, or Environmental initiatives.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: IRS 501(c)(3) public charities, schools, or government entities operating in Centre County, PA that support youth programs in Basic Needs Access, Education Access, Health and Wellness, or Environmental initiatives.
+Confirm the full requirements in the official notice before applying.